Elections & Voting

 The polls are open from 7:00 AM. to 7:00 P.M. for all state and local elections.

-There are three polling locations in Merrimack.
+There are two polling locations in Merrimack.
 The polling locations are at:

 Merrimack Middle School located @ 31 Madeline Bennett Lane